 Is it possible to shoot DNG photographs?

 Yes.
 Some camera manufacturers don’t use it, but others have adopted it as a new standard.
-These include Leica, Hasselblad and Pentax.
+These include Leica, Hasselblad, and Pentax.
 Most cameras will also shoot in JPEG and TIFF.

 Should I shoot in RAW and save as DNG?

 This is a practical solution used by numerous photographers.
-Many programmes will also let you convert to DNG as you import.
+Many programs will also let you convert to DNG as you import.
 It does take some time to convert files — and keeping RAW and DNG copies of every photo will double your storage requirements.
 Some photographers just convert select photos.